thomasjallerton/nimbus-framework/docs/localdeployment/UnitTests.md

 `LocalNimbusDeployment.getNewInstance(Class<T> object)` - Creates and simulates resources found only in this class, completely new instance.
 `LocalNimbusDeployment.getInstance(String packageName)` - Creates and simulates resources found in the package, looking in all subpackages.
 Also a completely new instance.
 `LocalNimbusDeployment.getInstance()` - Returns an existing LocalNimbusDeployment object.
-This is used by the nimbus clients primarily to interact with the local deployment.
+This is used by the nimbus com.nimbusframework.nimbuscore.clients primarily to interact with the local deployment.
 Not recommended for general use.

 ## LocalNimbusDeployment Methods for Unit Tests